asciara/Competitions_and_Exercises/README.md

 ## Tutorials and Exercises

-Some notebook with exercises found here and there
+Practice notebook for exercises found here and there